ericizant/assignments/exercises/43_superhero_events/README.md

 Your app should use:

-*A <SuperHero/> component
+*A '<SuperHero />' component.
-*A JSON file where all the superhero information is stored *.map to display the correct number of component instances (based on however many superheroes you have in your JSON file) *An event handler function that gets passed down to the child <SuperHero/> component
+*A JSON file where all the superhero information is stored.
+*'.map()' to display the correct number of component instances (based on however many superheroes you have in your JSON file).
+*An event handler function that gets passed down to the child '<SuperHero />' component.